remotesynth/ls-articles/AWS for Front-end Devs/Getting Started with AWS for Front-end Developers.md

 ### Understanding AWS Infrastructure

 If you're like me, as a frontend developer, infrastructure is not your jam.
-I prefer to know as little as I possibly can.
 That being said, it's worth understanding some broad concepts when it comes to AWS because it can impact your decisions on how to deploy your services.

 AWS [global infrastructure](https://aws.amazon.com/about-aws/global-infrastructure/) is made up of _regions_ (there are currently 33 of these as shown in the image below).
 These are essentially geographic areas that contain data centers where your services run.
 When you deploy a service, you'll choose to push it to one or more regions.
 For example, I often deploy services to `us-east-1` which is in Northern Virginia.
 In most cases, a single region will suffice (if you need multi-region, you probably aren't reading this article as you have a team that manages your AWS cloud infrastructure).